At a Glance

 You’ll find the key locations below.
 For the full day-by-day flow (and the why behind it), please email us.
 We share the detailed itinerary by email so we can explain the pacing, driving days, and options in context.
 We also keep a few moments back as a quiet surprise.

-• The granite rock formations of Baga Gazriin Chuluu
+- Find space among the granite rock formations of Baga Gazriin Chuluu.

-• The singing sand dunes of Khongoryn Els
+- Climb the singing sand dunes of Khongoryn Els.

-• Explore the sacred mountain of Khogno Khan
+- Explore the sacred mountain landscape of Khogno Khan.

-• Experience the way of like of a yak herding family in the Khangai Mountains
+- Experience the way of like of the Galaa yak herding family in the Khangai Mountains

 During this journey, you’ll experience a variety of accommodation styles, each offering insight into daily life in Mongolia and shaped by the season and setting: